Rutvik-Raval/cloud-computing-project/README.md

 •	Cleaned and validated OHS datasets ready for reporting and analysis.
 •	Training materials and workshops designed to educate staff on data quality best practices.
 •	A CloudWatch dashboard visualizing real-time data quality metrics.
-# Timeline:
+### Timeline:
--	Expected completion of the project: 8 weeks, including assessment, implementation, training, and monitoring setup.
+- Week 5: Data quality profiling and rule setup
-This initiative will empower UCW to enhance the integrity, reliability, and security of its Occupational Health and Safety data, resulting in better decision-making, improved safety outcomes, and compliance with regulatory requirements.
+- Week 6: Validation, lifecycle policy configuration, and reporting This initiative will empower UCW to enhance the integrity, reliability, and consistency of its academic datasets, resulting in more accurate reporting, improved student services, and data-driven academic decision-making.
 # Screen shots
 - DAP platform in Draw.io ![AWS Project 3](Project 3 - Imeges/DAP platform in Draw.io.png)
 - AWS glue data cleaning for quality ![AWS Project 3](Project 3 - Imeges/AWS glue data cleaning for quality.png)